 - 1 cup fresh bread crumbs

 - 1/3 cup minced fresh parsley leaves

-1 Preheat oven to 350° F, with a rack in the middle.
+1 Preheat oven to 350° F, with a rack in the middle of the oven.

-2 In a large, heavy skillet, melt the butter on medium heat until foamy.
-Add the minced onion, celery, carrot, garlic, and green onions and cook, stirring occasionally, for 5 minutes.
-Cover the skillet and cook for an additional 5 minutes, until the carrots are tender, stirring occasionally.
-Add the salt, freshly ground black pepper, Worcestershire sauce, and 1/3 a cup of the ketchup.
-Cook for 1 more minute.
-Remove from heat and let cool to the touch.
+2 Melt the butter in a large, thick-bottomed skillet, on medium heat.
+When the butter starts to foam, add the finely chopped onions, celery, carrot, green onions and garlic to the pan and cook for 5 minutes.
+Cover the pan and cook for another 5 minutes, until the carrots are tender, stirring every so often.
+Sprinkle with salt and pepper.
+Add the Worcestershire sauce and one-third cup of ketchup.
+Cook for another minute and remove from heat to cool.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!